GalaxySurfer303/GalaxyRepo_1/untitled1/README.md

-# Selenium Practical - Flight Reservation
+# Selenium Practical - Flight Reservation by Ashi-Bandara

+This repository was copied from https://github.com/ashi-bandara

+I use it for my personal - private learing and practice

+I have plans to develop this for more tests

+Thanks for Ashi-Bandara

+orginal text:

 This repository contains a Selenium Java program (`Example2.java`) for automating a flight reservation process.
 The program utilizes the ChromeDriver located in the `drivers` folder.